thoughtworks-jumpstart/jumpstart/javascript/asynchronous-javascript/promises.md

 > The `Promise` object represents the eventual completion \(or failure\) of an asynchronous operation, and its resulting value.

 In its most basic terms, a promise is an object that defines a method called `then`.
 The promise object represents a value that may be available some time in the future.
 It greatly simplifies asynchronous logic in JavaScript.

 ### Promise vs Callback

+Before we discuss Promise in more details, I would like you to see how it's used.

-In the example below, there are three asynchronous tasks, and each task depends on the previous task (i.e. the output of one task becomes the input of the previous task.)
+In the example below, there are three asynchronous tasks, and each task depends on the previous task (i.e. the output of one task becomes the input of the next task.)

 ![asynchronous tasks in a chain](../../.gitbook/assets/async-task.png)